 One of the final steps to soundproofing a room within a room is to install drywall on the newly built decoupled walls and floating ceiling.
 Adding drywall aids in sound isolation by adding mass to the construction, and more massive objects carry fewer sound waves.
 Drywall is particularly effective in a decoupled system.

 To add the most mass, go with the thickest and heaviest drywall that you can!
+Having at least two sheets of drywall is ideal, but the best thickness for your situation will depend on various factors.
 Begin with a base layer of plywood, and then add a heavy ⅝-inch sheet of drywall over the plywood.
+This will increase the mass.
 For the ceiling, consider using up to three drywall sheets as ceilings can be the trickiest portion of the room within a room to soundproof.

 5. Fill in Air Gaps

 To ensure sound has no source of entry or exit, look for any holes or cracks that may be in the walls or ceilings of your room.
-Fill in any cracks you spot.
+This is usually one of the last steps when building a soundproof room.
+If you spot any cracks, you will want to fill those in right away to help absorb any sounds that try to enter the space.

 6. Choose the Right Door